 I would prefer editing the ANSI extension if possible, since extensions are here for that, though I agree it could be somewhere else.
 This has the advantage to not slow down CocoMUD in non-rich text window (which is the advisable setting for accessibility if you don't care about the colors).
 I know regexes aren't that fast, but I don't know if you really can tell the difference with the way the extension uses them.
 Of course, if you find something more optimized, this would be great altogether.

 I'm in GMT + 1, so any time this afternoon (for me) would be okay (it's about 1:30 PM right now).
 I will have to pause in 4 hours, since I have a meeting on another topic, but apart from that, you can just tell me what works for you.

-#9 Updated by Vincent Le Goff 5 months ago
+#9 Updated by Vincent Le Goff about 2 years ago

 - Status changed from Closed to Feedback